Fates-List-Archive/apidocs/docs/advanced/self-hosting.md

 3. Buy a Linux VPS (You need a Linux VPS or a Linux home server with a public ip with port 443 open)

-4a) In Cloudflare, create a record (A/CNAME) called @ that points to your VPS ip/hostname
+4. In Cloudflare, create a record (A/CNAME) called @ that points to your VPS ip/hostname

-4b) In Cloudflare, go to Speed &gt; Optimization.
+5. In Cloudflare, go to Speed > Optimization.
 Enable AMP Real URL

-4c) In Cloudflare, go to SSL/TLS, set the mode to Full (strict), enable Authenticated Origin Pull, make an origin certificate (in Origin Server) and save the private key as /key.pem on your VPS and the certificate as /cert.pem on your VPS
+6. In Cloudflare, go to SSL/TLS, set the mode to Full (strict), enable Authenticated Origin Pull, make an origin certificate (in Origin Server) and save the private key as /key.pem on your VPS and the certificate as /cert.pem on your VPS

-4d) Download [https://support.cloudflare.com/hc/en-us/article_attachments/360044928032/origin-pull-ca.pem](https://support.cloudflare.com/hc/en-us/article_attachments/360044928032/origin-pull-ca.pem) and save it on the VPS as /origin-pull-ca.pem.
+7. Download [https://support.cloudflare.com/hc/en-us/article_attachments/360044928032/origin-pull-ca.pem](https://support.cloudflare.com/hc/en-us/article_attachments/360044928032/origin-pull-ca.pem) and save it on the VPS as /origin-pull-ca.pem.

 ## VPS Setup

-1. Download this repo on the VPS using `git clone https://github.com/Fates-List/FatesList`.
+1. Download the Fates List repo on the VPS using `git clone https://github.com/Fates-List/FatesList`.
 Make sure the location it is downloaded to is publicly accessible AKA not in a /root folder or anything like that.

-2. Download snowtuft using `git clone https://github.com/Fates-List/FatesList`.
+2. Download snowtuft using `git clone https://github.com/Fates-List/Snowtuft`.
 Make sure you have xkcdpass, python3.10 and docker compose ready.
 Make sure gcc-c++, libffi-devel, libxslt-devel, libxml2-devel, libpq-devel packages are installed.
 Run `make install` to install Snowtuft

 3. Enter Fates List directory, copy config_secrets_template.py to config_secrets.py and fill in the required information on there.
 You do not need to change site_url or mobile_site_url fields (site and mobile_site do need to be filled in without the https://).
 4. If you have a packup, copy it to /backups/latest.bak, then run `snowtuft dbs setup`.
 Setup venv using `snowtuft venv setup` (you may need to run this multiple times to install all development dependencies